CTXz/STM8-DCE/README.md

   --version             show program's version number and exit --opt-irq             Remove unused IRQ handlers (Caution: Removes iret's for unused interrupts!)

-Example: stm8dce file1.asm file2.asm ... -o output/
+Example: stm8dce file1.asm file2.asm file3.rel file4.lib ... -o output/
 ```

-The tool receives a list of SDCC generated assembly files for the STM8 as input and outputs the optimized assembly files to the specified output directory.
-The tool will remove all unused functions and constants.
+The tool receives a list of SDCC generated assembly-, lib- and rel files for the STM8 as input and outputs the optimized assembly files to the specified output directory.

+The `.lib` and `.rel` files aren't processed, but are necessary for stm8dce to ensure that functions used by these files aren't accidentally removed (See ["Adding .rel and .lib Files"](#adding-rel-and-lib-files)).
 Additionally the `--opt-irq` flag may be provided to also eliminate unused interrupt handlers.

 > Note: Optimizing away interrupt handlers will strip away their default behaivour of returning from the interrupt.
 This means, if a unused interrupt handler is accidentally triggered, the STM8 will likely crash.
 Use this feature with caution and ensure that only handled interrupts are enabled in your firmware!